Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Introduction

-Compared to data augmentation, Behavioral Similarity Metric (BSM) representation learning \cite{castro2020scalable} is more broadly applicable and requires no augmentation noise. its core idea lies in utilizing inherent elements (e.g., rewards) on Markov decision process (MDP) of the DRL system to quantify task-equivalent information in noisy observations.
-For instance, the representative deep bisimulation metric (DBC) \cite{zhang2020learning}, optimizes a compact representation of the observation space by the distance of rewards and transition distributions.
-However, such strict distances are difficult to optimize in practice, often requiring conservative calculations \cite{liao2023policy} or relaxation \cite{chen2022learning} of these element distances.
-Further, other works also investigate bisimulation-based clustering representation \cite{liu2023robust} and action-based similarity metric \cite{agarwal2020contrastive}.
-Despite these efforts, the above metric-based methods ignore the inherent relationships or constraints (e.g., dynamics relationships) between different elements \cite{tang2023understanding}.
-Specifically, they typically optimize the distances of rewards, actions, or transition states independently, making it difficult for the representation information to meet underlying dynamics relationships and potentially losing useful information \cite{liao2023policy}.
-Also, they are limited to one-step predictions, which cannot effectively distinguish observations with similar task information \cite{kemertas2021towards}.
-For example, for two observations with the same reward or policy distributions, one-step methods may incorrectly infer that they are bi-simulation, which leads to premature collapse of the encoding space.
+Compared to data augmentation, Behavioral Similarity Metric (BSM) representation learning \cite{castro2020scalable} is more broadly applicable and requires no augmentation noise~\cite{10290946}.
+Deep bisimulation metric (DBC) \cite{zhang2020learning} is one of the prominent work in the literature, which optimizes a compact representation of the observation space by the distance of rewards and transition distributions.
+In practice, as such distances are difficult to optimize, conservative calculations \cite{liao2023policy} or relaxation \cite{chen2022learning} of the distances are often required.
+Bisimulation-based clustering representation \cite{liu2023robust} or action-based similarity \cite{agarwal2020contrastive} is also adopted as a metric to be optimized for learning task-relevant representations.
+However, in these metric-based methods, the inherent dynamics relationships or constraints of the underlying system is ignored \cite{tang2023understanding}, resulting in distances to rewards, actions, or transition states being optimized independently.
+On the one hand, the learned representations may contain some task-irrelevant information as only one element used can not fully capture the true task in hand, on the other hand, due to the ignoring of the complete intrinsic dynamics constraints in the system, some crucial task-relevant information may be lost~\cite{liao2023policy}.
+Another limitation of the metric-based methods is that the using of only one-step predictions is not sufficient to effectively distinguish observations with similar short-term outcomes but different long-term transitions ~\cite{kemertas2021towards}.